civilservicelgbt/civilservicelgbt.github.io/_events/20200626-walls-of-pride-pride-on.md

 Use paper, card, white tac, glitter card, print outs from the internet...anything you would like.

 Tweet us your pictures @cslgbt or send them over in an (email)[mailto:info@civilservice.lgbt) and we will be share them throughout the month.

+We will be showcasing all your fabulous displays during a Zoom call on Friday 26th June.

 ## Questions